acardara/EEG-Decoding-to-Images/worklog.md

 - utility functions for splitting train/test set of images.
 - conditional VAE implemented [reminder to find reference code and cite it]
     - generates low quality 12288(flattened 64x64x3) images with an average loss of 7.4k

+4/13
+- compiled a comprehensive list of missing images.